 - Redeem the property that secures the debt.

 Surrendering the property will end and finalize a debtor’s connection to the asset since any balance owed for a deficiency after auction or sale of the asset will be discharged in the bankruptcy case.
 Redeeming property allows bankruptcy debtors to pay a secured creditor the replacement value of the property instead of the actual loan balance.

 At Loan Lawyers, our South Florida consumer rights and debt defense attorneys help individuals with problems related to the payment of their debts.
-The experienced South Florida defense attorneys at Loan Lawyers are here to help you if your financial position necessitates the consideration of a bankruptcy case filing under Chapter 7, 11, or 13.
-To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling (888) FIGHT-13 (344-4813).
+Our Fort Lauderdale bankruptcy lawyers are here to help you if your financial position necessitates the consideration of a bankruptcy case filing under Chapter 7, 11, or 13.
+To schedule a free consultation at any of our three conveniently located offices, contact Loan Lawyers today by calling 954-523-HELP (4357).